 As of 2007 registered crime rates in the Netherlands went down.
-Now Dutch prisons are underutilised and Belgium and Norway are renting excess Dutch prison space.
+Dutch prisons are underutilised while Belgium and Norway are renting excess Dutch prison space.
 Government bureaucrats are eager to frame this positively but the question remains why so much crime remains unsolved.
-It may well be that many citizens don’t bother to report small crimes as they feel that the police won’t take action.
+As a consequence many citizens may not bother to report small crimes as they feel that the police won’t take action.
 Perhaps it is time for a different approach.
 Why not let the Germans help to improve crime detection?
-Yet, this is easier said than done.